seal331/hidens-website/README.md

  ```
 PORT = 80 (Default is 80, change it to something else if you want to)

-ENABLE_HTTPS = False (Default is False.
-Don't know if the reimplementation works yet, but this is supposed to enable HTTPS support)

 ENABLE_LOGGING = False (Default is false.
 Logs every connection to the server in the terminal ouput.
 Set this to true if you want this.)

 LOG_TO_FILE = False (Default is false.
 Set this to true and ENABLE_LOGGING to true if you want to output connection and process logs to a file.)